VoronDesign/VoronUsers/printer_mods/nateb16/THE_FILTER/README.md

 <h2>Installation</h2>

-Install instructions found with appliciable models
+Install instructions found with applicable models

 If Using Adam Tech connector's:
 1) Print Soldering Jig (connector is magnetic and is very hard to solder with out being secured)